-- 7.1 No fielder in the Under 16 age group or younger shall be allowed to field closer than 8 yards (7.3 metres), measured from the middle stump, except behind the wicket on the off side, until the batter has played at the ball. - 7.2 No young player in the Under 14 age group or younger shall be allowed to field closer than 11 yards (10 metres), measured from the middle stump, except behind the wicket on the off side, until the batter has played at the ball. - 7.3 These minimum distances apply even if the player is wearing a helmet. - 7.4 Should a player in these age groups come within the restricted distance the umpire must stop the game immediately and instruct the fielder to move back. - 7.5 The Team Manager is responsible for informing the umpires which players are U14 years of age in any particular match.
+- 7.1 No fielder in the Under 16 age group or younger shall be allowed to field closer than 8 yards (7.3 metres) from the batter's position on the popping crease on a middle stump line, except behind the wicket on the off side, until the batter has played at the ball. - 7.2 No fielder in the Under 14 age group or younger shall be allowed to field closer than 11 yards (10 metres), from the batter's position on the popping crease on a middle stump line, except behind the wicket on the off side, until the batter has played at the ball. - 7.3 These minimum distances apply even if the player is wearing a helmet. - 7.4 Should a player in these age groups come within the restricted distance the umpire must stop the game immediately and instruct the fielder to move back. - 7.5 The Team Manager is responsible for informing the umpires which players are Under 14 years of age in any particular match.